Right to Choose information for GPs

 As a leading provider of ADHD and autism assessments, choosing to seek support with us means:

-We’re committed to offering efficient, effective, and personalised care and have the capacity to offer over 2,000 ADHD and Autism assessments each month.
+We’re committed to delivering efficient, effective, and personalised care and currently have capacity to offer over 2,000 ADHD and autism assessments each month.

 We understand how important it is to have easy access to ADHD medication support.
 Our experienced specialist clinicians provide online appointments to help you find the right medication and dosage through titration.